-- (a) The sustained maximum net output averaged over a four (4) consecutive hour period, with the exception of Internal Combustion units or Combustion Turbines that are approved as Energy Limited or Capacity Limited Resources, which will instead use the sustained maximum net output for a one (1) hour period. - (b) For a multi-unit station, the DMNC is determined for the group and each unit in such a station is assigned a rating by distributing the combined station DMNC among them.

-(c) The sum of the DMNCs of individual units in a multi-unit station cannot be greater than the capacity of the station taken as a whole; and/or the sum of the DMNC of individual units under a single PTID cannot be greater than the DMNC of the PTID taken as a single plant.
+- (a) The sustained maximum net output averaged over a four (4) consecutive hour period, with the exception of Internal Combustion units or Combustion Turbines that are approved as Energy Limited or Capacity Limited Resources, which will instead use the sustained maximum net output for a one (1) hour period. - (b) For a multi-unit station, the DMNC is determined for the group and each unit in such a station is assigned a rating by distributing the combined station DMNC among them. - (c) The sum of the DMNCs of individual units in a multi-unit station cannot be greater than the DMNC of the whole station; and/or the sum of the DMNC of individual units under a single PTID cannot be greater than the DMNC of the PTID taken as a single plant.
 Each such unit is assigned a rating by distributing the combined Capacity among the units comprising the PTID.